How to Negotiate When No One Wants to Raise the Issue

 But in spite of the distasteful outcome, couples try to avoid all sorts of marital problems.
 Take sex, for example.
 One of you wants sex more often than the other, so one person gives in, either agreeing to more sex when you want it less or by putting up with less sex when you want it more.
 Either way, resentment is the final result.

-Of course, there's always the option of no vacation, where neither are willing to budge or negotiate.
+Of course, there's always the option of no vacation, where neither is willing to budge or negotiate.
 And the issue of how often to have sex can turn into not having sex at all when spouses won't discuss the issue with each other.
 Resentment builds to such an extent that the capitulator finally decides not to capitulate any longer.

 Write a Letter